Bath Bomb Buying Guide: Choosing the Right & Safe Product

 Others offer skincare support, such as moisturising and hydrating purposes.
 Some bath bombs are just designed to make your bath fun and colourful.
 So, whatever your needs, there’ll likely be a bath bomb just right for you.

-When it comes to bath bomb fragrances, there’s endless options.
+When it comes to bath bomb fragrances, there are endless options.
 Fruity, herby, feminine, masculine, rejuvenating – there’s a fragrance for it… and then some.
-So, if scent is an important factor in choosing your bath bomb, you can virtually pick any aroma and they’ll no doubt be a bath bomb ready and waiting.
+So, if scent is an important factor in choosing your bath bomb, you can virtually pick any aroma, and they’ll no doubt be ready and waiting for a bath bomb.

 Those with skin prone to dryness will likely benefit from bath bombs with moisturising ingredients such as shea or cocoa butter, or coconut oil.

-The bottom line here is, regardless of your motives behind purchasing a bath bomb, you will be spoilt for choice!
+The bottom line here is that regardless of your motives behind purchasing a bath bomb, you will be spoilt for choice!

 Are Bath Bombs Safe For Children?

-Generally, yes, there shouldn’t be any harm in allowing your children to occasionally indulge in a bath bomb.
-However, it is important to note that children’s skin is typically much more sensitive than adults’, so it is wise to stick with buying bath bombs that are specifically designed for children.
+Generally, yes, there shouldn’t be any harm in allowing your children to indulge in a bath bomb occasionally.
+However, it is important to note that children’s skin is typically much more sensitive than adults’, so it is wise to stick with buying bath bombs specifically designed for children.

 Are Bath Bombs Vegan?

-In theory, all of a bath bomb’s foundation ingredients are completely vegan.
-However, it is always worth checking with the retailer/packaging about the dyes and perfumes that are included.
+Theoretically, all of a bath bomb’s foundation ingredients are completely vegan.
+However, it is always worth checking with the retailer/packaging about the included dyes and perfumes.

-While it’s unlikely they’ll contain any animal components, there is a chance they may include ingredients that may have been tested on animals, or may have been harvested in an unethical way.
+While it’s unlikely they’ll contain any animal components, there is a chance they may include ingredients that may have been tested on animals or harvested in an unethical way.

 Will Bath Bombs Stain My Bathtub?